 EKG: This test records the electrical activity of your heart.
 It is used to check for abnormal heart rhythm caused by aortic regurgitation.

-Cardiac catheterization: This procedure is done to find and treat regurgitation.
+- Cardiac catheterization: This procedure is done to find and treat regurgitation.
 A thin, bendable tube is inserted into your arm, neck, or groin and moved into your heart.
 An x-ray may be used to guide the tube to the right place.
 Dye may be put into your vein so the pictures show up better on a monitor.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 How is aortic regurgitation treated?